Kron4ek/Conty/README.md

 ## Conty

-This is an easy to use non-root container compressed into squashfs and packed into a single executable that runs (or at least should run) on most Linux distros.
+This is an easy to use unprivileged Linux container compressed into squashfs and packed into a single executable that runs (or at least should run) on most Linux distros.
+It's designed to be as simple and user-friendly as possible.

 You can use it to run any applications, including games (Vulkan and OpenGL).

-Besides, due to bubblewrap, Conty also supports true filesystem sandboxing, so you can even use it to sandbox your applications.
+Besides, due to bubblewrap, Conty also supports true filesystem sandboxing, so you can even use it to isolate applications.

-In other words, it's a portable Arch Linux distro packed into a single executable that can be used to run any applications.
-Conty combines benefits of flatpak and AppImage.

 It uses two technologies:
 * SquashFS (using [squashfuse](https://github.com/vasi/squashfuse))